Grammar & Formatting

 Verb Tense

 Use present tense.
 The present tense is often easier to read and understand than the past or future tense.
-It is the best choice for most content.
-For more information, see the Verb Tense section in Microsoft Style Guide.
+For more information, see Verb Tense in the Microsoft Style Guide.

 Save the file.
 Gulp rebuilds the code in the console as soon as you save the file.